GraphGDel: Constructing and Learning Graph Representations of Genome-Scale Metabolic Models for Growth-Coupled Gene Deletion Prediction: PRELIMINARY AND PROBLEM SETTING

 \subsubsection{\textbf{Growth-coupled production}}

-Growth-coupled production is a special situation of microorganism’s metabolic processes, wherein the cell growth co-occurs with the synthesis of the target metabolite.
-In this study, we adopt the paradigm of weakly growth-coupled production, which means achieving a non-zero synthesis rate of the target metabolite at the maximum non-zero growth rate \cite{schneider2021systematizing, alter2019determination}.
-During the simulation of constraint-based models, growth-coupled production can be defined by two indexes: the lower bound of target metabolite production rate ($PR_{\text{threshold}}$) and the lower bound of cell growth reaction rate ($GR_{\text{threshold}}$).
-When the GR is maximized, if the simulated values $v_{\text{target}}$ and $v_{\text{growth}}$ exceed two lower bounds in any cases, respectively, growth-coupled production is considered achieved.
+Growth-coupled production is a special case of microbial metabolism, wherein cell growth co-occurs with the synthesis of a target metabolite.
+In this study, we adopt the paradigm of \textit{weakly growth-coupled production}, which requires achieving a non-zero synthesis rate of the target metabolite at the maximum non-zero growth rate~\cite{schneider2021systematizing, alter2019determination}.
+During the simulation of constraint-based models, growth-coupled production can be characterized by two indices: the lower bound of the target metabolite production rate ($PR_{\text{threshold}}$) and the lower bound of the cell growth reaction rate ($GR_{\text{threshold}}$).
+When the growth rate is maximized, if the simulated values $v_{\text{growth}}$ and minimum $v_{\text{target}}$ exceed their respective lower bounds, growth-coupled production is considered to be achieved.
 In this study, we set $PR_{\text{threshold}} = GR_{\text{threshold}} = 0.001$.